CenterForAssessment/SGP/README.md

 Bibliography
 ------------

-Betebenner, D. W., Iwaarden, A. V., and Domingue, B. (2012).
+Betebenner, D. W., VanIwaarden, A., and Domingue, B. (2012).
 SGP: An R Package for the Calculation and Visualization of Student Growth Percentiles & Percentile Growth Trajectories.

 R Development Core Team (2012).
 R: A language and environment for statistical computing.
 R Foundation for Statistical Computing, Vienna, Austria.
 3-900051-07-0.